 Gyre's magic shifts and changes with the seasons:

-Emily Kotecki is a distance learning educator at the NCMA.
+Emily Kotecki is coordinator of distance learning at the NCMA.